2022 Pacific typhoon season: Tropical Storm Haitang

-Since October 14, a non-tropical low with subtropical characteristics started to persist north of Minamitorishima and northwest of then-degenerating Tropical Depression 21W.
+On October 14, a non-tropical low with subtropical characteristics started to persist north of Minamitorishima and northwest of then-degenerating Tropical Depression 21W.
 The low remained stationary, slowly weakened and acquired more tropical characteristics next three days, and JTWC eventually declared a tropical depression early on October 18 when the system had been deepening again and became compact.
 Although the JMA reported a gale-force non-tropical low at the same time, the system was soon analyzed as a tropical storm and named Haitang.
-The center of the storm soon became weakly-defined as extensive dry air entrained the storm, prompting the JTWC to downgrade the storm into a tropical depression and issue their final advisory late on the same day.
+The center of the storm soon became weakly defined as extensive dry air entrained the storm, prompting the JTWC to downgrade the storm into a tropical depression and issue their final advisory late on the same day.
 The JMA, however, continued to issue advisories on the storm as it moved northeastwards, and transitioned into an extratropical cyclone on October 19.

 Tropical Depression 25W (Obet)

-A tropical depression formed northeast of the Philippines on October 18, given the name Obet by PAGASA.
-The following day, the JTWC upgraded it to a tropical depression, designating it 25W.
-It was initially expected to be a tropical storm, but never intensified as expected.
+On October 19, a low-pressure area over the Philippine Sea east of northeastern Luzon developed into a tropical depression and was given the name Obet by PAGASA.
+The following day, the JTWC upgraded it to a tropical depression, designating it as 25W.
+The PAGASA initially expected the depression to be a tropical storm, but the system would not strengthen further.
+On October 21, 2022, the depression slightly intensified while moving towards the Luzon Strait.
+The depression decelerated while moving west southwestward over the Philippine Sea and continued to move westward while maintaining its strength as it threatened Batanes on October 21.
+Later that day, PAGASA would hoist Tropical Cyclone Wind Signal No. 1 for Batanes, Babuyan Islands, and the northeastern portion of mainland Cagayan due to the expected strong winds from 25W.
+The next day, the depression exited the Philippine Area of Responsibility (PAR) while moving slowly westward.
+The depression was located approximately 432 km east-southeast of Hong Kong and moved westward at 19 km/h (10 knots), before it dissipated.
+PAGASA forecasted that 25W would generate heavy rainfall over parts of northern Luzon by October 22, 2022.
+However, later that day, the state weather bureau said that 25W was no longer expected to bring heavy rainfall to the country.
+The depression gradually weakened and was classified as a remnant low on October 23.

 According to Municipal Disaster Risk Reduction & Management Office (MDRRMO), two deaths, a fisherman and his wife, were reported due to 25W.
+According to the DSWD DROMIC Report #6, a total of 7,327 families or 24,245 people were affected in 74 barangays.
+Tropical Depression 25W did not have a direct impact on the Philippines but would pass winds and heavy rains in some areas such as Batanes and Babuyan Islands.
+Despite the fact that the depression did not make landfall in the Philippine, it would pass very close to the province of Batanes on evening of October 21, causing rain and strong winds in Northern Luzon.
+The NDRRMC didn't receive any damage related to the depression.